STUART HARRISON | CO-FOUNDER AND PRINCIPAL

-After becoming the fitness and team development coach for the Oracle BMW Racing team for the 2000 - 2003 Americas Cup, Stu decided to pursue a career as a leadership development consultant and is currently a lead facilitator with the United Nations World Food Program, for which he travels globally, delivering leadership training.
+With an impressive list of career achievements including becoming the fitness and team development coach for the Oracle BMW Racing team for the 2000 - 2003 Americas Cup, Stu decided to pursue a career as a leadership development consultant and is currently a lead facilitator with the United Nations World Food Program, Oil Search PNG and numerous other companies for which he travels globally, delivering leadership training.

 Julie Kradolfer | Co-Founder and General Manager